09/26/24

 With that foundation in place, you can turn your attention to deciding how to measure the success of your content marketing efforts.

-Each time someone is exposed to a piece of your content, there is the opportunity for a response to that content.
+Each time someone consumes a piece of your content, there is the opportunity for a response to that content.
 Here are three measurable responses you can turn into KPIs.

 Actions that lead to business outcomes